The Ultimate Guide to Museums in Charlotte

 Reed Gold Mine

-The first gold discovered in the U.S. was discovered here, and people continue to come here to learn about the history of mining—and some even pan for gold themselves.
+The first gold discovered in the U.S. was found here in Midland, just outside of Charlotte.
+Almost 200 years later, people continue to come here to learn about the history of mining and even pan for gold themselves.

 The Museum of York County

 This heritage museum compares the natural history of the region from 600 years ago to the area’s current landscape.
-Plus, a naturalist center, planetarium, Tot Town and an outdoor nature trail provide experiences that celebrate the natural and cultural history of the region and beyond.
+A naturalist center, planetarium, Tot Town learning space and an outdoor nature trail provide experiences that celebrate the natural and cultural history of the Carolina Piedmont region and beyond.

 Welcome Home Veterans Living Military Museum